Specialist Leaders of Education (SLEs)

 The role lasts for 4 years, at which time there will be a review.
 The types and duration of placements varies per deployment.

 There is no minimum or maximum time commitment.
-Your capacity to undertake deployments will be up to the discretion of your Headteacher following negotiations between your headteacher and yourself.
+Your capacity to undertake deployments will be at the discretion of your Head Teacher.